-Following this definition, the scope of basic shape elements can be extended arbitrarily; the bottom line is that all operators of t, $\leq$ , -, +, and R are well defined.
-In particular, elements are implicitly typed in a way that operators of $\leq$ , -, +, and R only operate on two elements of the same type (that is, the elements are coequal); for example, for two line segments, these operators are only meaningful when two have the same slope.
+Following this definition, the scope of basic shape elements can be extended arbitrarily; the bottom line is that all operators of t, \leq , -, +, and R are well defined.
+In particular, elements are implicitly typed in a way that operators of \leq , -, +, and R only operates on two elements of the same type (that is, the elements are co-equal); For example, for two line segments, these operators are only meaningful when two have the same slope.
 The unified definition above is backwards compatible with the other definitions reviewed in this section.

 The unified definition holds for shape rules defined across shape algebras.
 In a recent article, Stiny (2011) considers the specification of shape rules in terms of general transformations, part and boundary relationships.
-In his classification, Stiny considers three basic kinds of rule constructs: $x \rightarrow t(x)$ , $x \rightarrow prt(x)$ or $x \rightarrow b(x)$ , where t(x) represents a transformation, typically geometrical, in general, a parametric variation of x; in other words, t is a beingalike function.
-The part relation satisfies $prt(x) \le x$ with the reduction operation R relying on there being a shape y such that x = prt(y), or $y = prt^{-1}(x)$ .
-The inverse part relationship $prt^{-1}$ is computationally interesting as it essentially specifies a data structure that hosts any of its embedded shapes.
-Certain $prt^{-1}$ relations have been referred to as carriers (Krishnamurti and Stouffs, 2004).
-An example is shown in figure 2.
-Elements of $prt^{-1}(x)$ share descriptors with subshapes of carrier(x), which can be effectively employed in computation (Stouffs and
+In his classification, Stiny considers three basic kinds of rule constructs: $x \rightarrow t(x)$, $x \rightarrow prt(x)$ or $x \rightarrow b(x)$, where t(x) represents a transformation, typically geometrical, in general, a parametric variation of x; in other words, t is a being-alike function.
+The part relation satisfies $prt(x) \le x$ with the reduction operation R relying on there being a shape y such that x = prt(y), or $y = prt^{-1}(x)$.
+The inverse part relationship prt^{-1} is computationally interesting as it essentially specifies a data structure that hosts any of its embedded shapes.
+Certain prt^{-1} relations have been referred to as carriers (Krishnamurti and Stouff, 2004).
+An example is shown in Figure 1.
+Elements of $prt^{-1}(x)$ share descriptors with subshapes of carrier(x), which can be effectively employed in computation (Stouff and Krishnamurti, 2006).

-Figure 2.
-A shape x, a shape in $prt^{-1}(x)$ , the carrier of x, and interesting subshapes of carrier(x).
+Figure 1.
+A shape x, a shape in $prt^{-1}(x)$, the carrier of x, and interesting subshapes of carrier(x)

-Note that carrier(x) is a restriction on $prt^{-1}(x)$ .
-There are subshapes y of carrier(x) that are not elements of $prt^{-1}(x)$ .
-However, since x+y is an element of $prt^{-1}(x)$ , carrier(x) enables us to explore shapes that appear 'unrelated' to x so to speak, that is, even having no shape in common with x.
+Note that carrier(x) is a restriction on $prt^{-1}(x)$.
+There are subshapes y of carrier(x) that are not elements of $prt^{-1}(x)$.
+However, since x + y is an element of $prt^{-1}(x)$, carrier(x) enables us to explore shapes that appear 'unrelated' to x so to speak, that is, even having no shape in common with x.
 However, these shapes are parts of the same carrier, and this opens up an interesting question, which is beyond the scope of this paper to address.
-As Stiny (2004, page 64) concludes,
+As Stiny (2004) remarks "seeing makes it worthwhile to calculate with shapes," it is worth exploring calculations with the 'unrelated' shapes of a shape.
+The answer may well lie within the carriers of shapes.
+For example, in Figure 1, for the left-most shape, from among possible shapes we see immediately, are the star, five triangles, the pentagon in the middle, ten distinct points of intersection, and at least 25 different angles.
+Some shapes are seen in combination with parts of the left-most shape; others have an identity all their own.